antoinebrl/advent-of-code-2022/README.md

 ## Installation

 Recommended python version: 3.10
-- Day 3 and 5 use the walrus operator `:=` introduced in Python 3.8
+- Day 3 and 5 use the walrus operator `:=` introduced in Python 3.8.
-- Day 07 solution leverages the `match` statement introduced in Python 3.10
+- Day 7 solution leverages the `match` statement introduced in Python 3.10.
+- Day 11 needs Python 3.9 for type annotations.

 ```shell
 virtualenv -p python3 .venv --prompt aoc-2022